gmarchesiv/LinearRegression_PeruvianElection2021/README.md

 # Tableu file:
 •	Tableau – Capstone Geoanalysis: shows patterns of outlier votes for both candidates by  State.

-Jupyter notebooks and Tableau file are inside notebook folder.
+Jupyter notebooks and Tableau file are inside the notebook folder.

 # CSV files
 To use with Capstone EDA